 The great thinkers of history have laid bare the realities of human nature.

-As such, I choose to live vicariously through thousands of years of philosophy to defend myself against a callous and ruthless world intellectually.
+As such, I choose to live vicariously through thousands of years of philosophy to defend myself intellectually against a ruthless world.

 There is nothing new under the sun; we merely need to act with the wisdom of the ages to save ourselves and define our existence.